 Examples of first tier entities may be independent practices, call centers, health services/hospital groups, fulfillment vendors, field marketing organizations, and credentialing organizations.
 If the first tier entity is an independent practice, then a provider could be a downstream entity.
 If the first tier entity is a health service/hospital group, then radiology, hospital, or mental health facilities may be the downstream entity.
-If the first tier entity is a field marketing organization, then agents may be the downstream entities.
+If the first tier entity is a field marketing organization, then agents may be the downstream entities may contract with other downstream entities.
 Hospitals and mental health facilities may contract with providers.